LucRoy/LucRoy/estuary-tutorial-ubuntu.md

 ## Installation
 ### Estuary
-1. For this tutorial, we will choose to deploy a estuary node on Ubuntu 22.04.
+1. For this tutorial, we will choose to deploy an estuary node on Ubuntu 22.04.
 We can start by installing our dependencies.
 From a terminal, you can execute the following commands.

 ```
 sudo apt-get install -y wget jq hwloc ocl-icd-opencl-dev git libhwloc-dev pkg-config make golang-go cargo curl